Psilocin is the Active Component in Magic Mushrooms – Not Psilocybin

 Psilocybin is a Means for Ingesting Psilocin

 Although psilocybin receives most of the credit for affecting mood and perception, psilocin is probably the molecule actually responsible for producing the psychoactive effects.
-The most reasonable explanation is as follows:
+Consider these facts:

-- Psilocin is psychoactive.
-But psilocin is not stable.
-Psilocin degrades quickly in the presence of air, heat, and/or light.
+- Psilocin is psychoactive but not stable.
+It degrades quickly in the presence of air, heat, and/or light.
 This makes sense because the 4-hydroxy group on the tryptamine is susceptible to oxidation.

 Overall, the most reasonable theory is that a person ingests psilocybin (e.g., by eating mushrooms containing psilocybin) as a means of administering psilocin.
 In other words, a person takes psilocybin, which is converted into psilocin, which produces the observed psychoactive effects.